EmmanueleTosi/Net-zero-Transition-Portfolio/README.md

 - **Markowitz Portfolio** — Ledoit-Wolf mean-variance optimisation with concentration constraints (21 holdings, max 10% per issuer, min 0.5%)
 - **Risk Parity Portfolio** — Equal Risk Contribution approach, all 40 companies, no concentration constraints

-Both portfolios are benchmarked against the **MSCI EAFE Index** (proxied by the iShares EFA ETF) and compared against the full LSEG ESG universe (~14,500 companies) on sustainability metrics.
+Both portfolios are benchmarked against the **MSCI EAFE Index** (proxied by the iShares EFA ETF) and compared against the full ESG universe on sustainability metrics.

 ---